cydanil/slurm-cola/README.md

 *Slurm, the number-one soft drink of the future, is refreshingly addictive.*

-slurm-cola tool developed within EuXFEL's detector group to manage a user's jobs, ie: cancel them in bulk.
+slurm-cola is a tool developed within EuXFEL's detector group to manage a user's jobs, ie: cancel them in bulk.

-Although tailored for EuXFEL's calibration pipeline, there's no reason that it might not work for you.

 As part of the calibration pipeline, slurm jobs are submitted per [data run](https://extra-data.readthedocs.io/en/latest/parallel_example.html#Using-SLURM).
 These jobs share in common their name, which allows grouping and bulk actions on them.

+Although tailored for EuXFEL's calibration pipeline, there's no reason that it might not work for you.

 ![Action shot](screenshot.png)